fralik/rundata-net/docs/getting-started/user_guide.rst

     "G IK365,8"
     U 358

-Example is available for download as :download:`csv-multiline.txt`.
+An example is available for download as :download:`csv-multiline.txt`.

 *Format #3*.
-A CSV file with or without the header.
-If file has no header, then the first column is considered to contain signatures.
-If header is present in file, then a column named :samp:`signature` (case insensitive) is used.
+A CSV file that may or may not include a header.
+If the file has no header, the first column is assumed to contain signatures.
+If a header is present, the column named :samp:`signature` (case insensitive) is used.
 Example of such a file with a header::

     Dating,Signature